Published on February 27, 2017

 With the attack on Tulsa less than an hour old, a group of pilots from Tulsa’s white community gathered at the nearby airport of Curtiss-Southwest Field.
 Almost certainly, these were the commercial flight crews working for the Curtiss-Southwest Airplane Company, a firm that had formed a year and a half earlier in 1919 and which, more or less, ran the airport of the same name.
 Curtiss-Southwest was the nation’s first commercial interstate air freight shipping business, though that honor is usually forgotten due to what they did that day.
 The company was also a dealer for the Curtiss Aeroplane and Motor Company, selling surplus government planes and new models from the Curtiss company to the general public.

 Between them, the pilots prepared about a dozen or more light planes.
 These were surplus World War I Curtiss JN-4 Jenny training planes that had been purchased from the US Army Signal Corps after the end of the war.
-Curtiss-Southwest put these planes to work in its new airfreight business.
-Others were resold by the Curtiss Aeroplane and Motor Company to the general public.
+Curtiss-Southwest had purchased and put these planes to work in its new airfreight business.
+Other planes were resold by the Curtiss Aeroplane and Motor Company to the general public.
 The US Army sold the planes at a price of $1,500 each and Curtiss-Southwest marked up and resold the planes to willing buyers at a significant profit, charging between $2,500 and $4,000 each.
-Newly built models directly from the Curtiss factory went for $5,000 to $9,000, depending on the type of engine mounted.
+Newly built models that came directly from the Curtiss factory went for $5,000 to $9,000, depending on the type of engine mounted.

-Once aloft, the pilots were guided by the first clouds of black smoke from the outskirts of the targeted area.
+Once aloft, the pilots were guided to the target by the first clouds of black smoke that rose from the outskirts of the area.
 It didn’t take long for them to fly the short distance to the center of Tulsa and arrive over the Greenwood District.
 They began orbiting together in a loose formation as the “observers” prepared their turpentine rag balls for the attack.
 Some of the “observers” also carried rifles aloft, intent on shooting any they saw below.
 A few carried sticks of TNT, which they lit and dropped as aerial bombs.

 “…the sights our eyes beheld made our poor hearts stand still for a moment.
 There was a great shadow in the sky and upon a second look we discerned that this cloud was caused by fast approaching aeroplanes.
 It then dawned upon us that the enemy had organized in the night and was invading our district the same as the Germans invaded France and Belgium….
 People were seen to flee from their burning homes, some with babes in their arms….
 Yet, seemingly, I did not leave.
 I walked as one in a horrible dream.”